practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

 l.start        # 5
 ```

-You might think that you're writing data in step 2, but that's just stored locally in
+You might think that you're writing data in step 2, but the
+`<<` method actually only stores the data in a local buffer.
-a buffer.
-It's not until the event loop has started (in step 5) that it's actually
+It's not until the event loop has started (in step 5) that the data
-sending the data.
-This method triggers `tick` to be run in a loop, which
+actually gets sent.
+The `IOLoop#start` method triggers `#tick` to be run in a loop, which
-delegates the work of reading/writing data and emiting events to the
-`Stream#handle_read` and `#handle_write` methods.
-We will look at how those are
-implemented a bit later in this article, but you can treat them as a
-black box for now.
+delegates to `Stream#handle_read` and `Stream#handle_write`.
+These methods
+are responsible for doing any necessary I/O operations and then triggering
+events like `:data` and `:close`, which you can being used in step 3 and step 4
+above.
+We'll take a look at how `Stream` is implemented later, but for now
+the main thing to take away from this example is that event-driven code
+cannot be read in top-down fashion as if it were procedural code.

-Based on what you have seen so far, it should also be it clear why it's
+Studying the implementation of `IOLoop` should also make it clear why it's
 so terrible to block inside a callback.
-Have a look at this call graph:
+For example, take a look at this
+call graph:

 ```
 # indentation means that a method/block is called